Healthy Rowing | A Beginner’s Guide

 Know Basic Terminology

-If you don’t understand what bow, stern, starboard, weight enough, back, tie-in, stop, stroke, bow person and port mean, you’re not ready to row.
+If you don’t understand what bow, stern, starboard, weight enough, back, tie-in, stop, bow person and port mean, you’re not ready to row.
 These are basic words used during rowing, which you need to understand before getting into the water.

 Know the Waters